You’ve planned out the event, booked the venue and made a list of your attendees. Now, you need to craft a killer invite and send it out.

 Is my invite in line with the brand?
 Where do I mention the theme?
 What should be the subject?
 What information to include?
 Should it be a paper invite or an Evite?
 And what’s the best way to send it out?

 Don’t worry, we’ve answered all your questions in this post.
-Read it and craft the perfect event invite.
+Read it and craft the perfect event invitation.

 Maintain Brand Consistency